 Back in 2010 we commissioned Abbie Patterson of ABI Wildlife Consultancy to complete a full stage one and stage three biodiversity audit of our Craiglockhart and Merchiston campuses.
 Running from the 1st of August 2010 to the 31st of July 2011 the audits provided a wealth of information and an in-depth understanding of the birds, mammals and plants at the two campuses.
 Abbie also carried out a supplementary biodiversity assessment of Sighthill.

 The information gathered allowed us to strategically consider biodiversity across all campuses.
-We will further embed this aspect of work into the development of our Environmental Sustainability Strategy, due to be published at the end of the 2015/16 academic year.
+We will further embed this aspect of work into the development of our Environmental Sustainability Strategy, due to be published within the 2018/19 academic year.
 There's already a lot of good practice in place, led by the Maintenance Team in Property & Facilities but the Strategy will allow us to fully embed biodiversity into the development of our Environmental Management System.

 Monthly reports for August, September, October, November and December 2010 and January, February, March, April, May, June and July 2011 provide snapshots of Abbie's findings.
 The full report encapsulates the full year.
 For more information please do not hesitate to contact Jamie Pearson.